jc782/jc782.github.io/_posts/2022-10-19-BorderMountains.markdown

 description: Mountains that are the highest elevation in multiple countries.
 published: true
 ---
 Recently I climbed Mt Korab, the highest mountain in North Macedonia.
-Simultaneously, and by partial virtue of being on the border, it is the highest mountain in Albania.
-This got me thinking, how many other mountains are the highest peak in multiple countries.
+It is also the highest mountain in Albania.
+This got me thinking, how many other mountains are the highest peak in multiple countries?

 Using [wikipedia](https://en.wikipedia.org/wiki/List_of_elevation_extremes_by_country) as the source there are 5: